An Accessible Digital Musical Instruments operated through gaze pointing and breath pressure

 Netytar is compatible with Tobii Eye Trackers such as Tobii Eye Tracker 5 (which have a cost of around 250€) or old, out of production Tobii 4C and Tobii EyeX.

-NeeqBS breath pressure sensor can be easily built DIY for around 30€, following the guide you will find on the NITHsensors page.
+NeeqBS breath pressure sensor can be easily built DIY for around 30€, following the guide you will find on the NITHsensors and NITHwrappers page.

 Gaze pointing controls note selection.
 It is detected through an eye tracker, a sensor which detects eye features through infrared cameras.
 Breath controls note dynamics through a low pressure sensor.
 Netytar can somewhat be compared to a digital flute in this sense.